Canada, Australia will not send athletes to Olympics because of coronavirus

 In a separate statement, the International Paralympic Committee said it "fully supported" the IOC's decision to further assess the outbreak's impact on the games.

-The Olympic committee said it would begin “detailed” discussions with local officials aimed at assessing the coronavirus’ impact on the games.
+The IOC said it would begin "detailed" discussions with local officials to assess the coronavirus' impact on the games.
 A resolution is expected within four weeks.